Last updated: 14 Mar 2021

 - Generate a QR code and share

-You can also download the video, export as MP4 or MP3 or save the video as GIF.
+You can also download the video, export it as MP4 or MP3, or save the video as GIF.

 Screencast-O-Matic vs. Screencastify

 Gameplay recording requires more power as the computer’s GPU is already busy, and video recording also requires GPU power to perform at its best.
-Anyway, which one performs better and what about the video size?
+So, which performed better and what about the video size?

-Well, in terms of gaming, the table turns because a 10-second gameplay video recorded with Screencast-O-Matic occupied 33.1 MB of storage.
+In terms of gaming, the table turned because 10-second video gameplay recorded with Screencast-O-Matic occupied 33.1 MB of storage.
 In comparison, a 10-second video recorded with Screencastify took about 15.3 MB of storage which is less than half.

 Here is the screenshot of the details.
 Regarding the video quality, I did not see any difference.
-Both screen recording software are game ready.
+Both software tools are game ready.